 What’s more, spin mops add a little bit of fun to the cleaning process.
 There’s something satisfying about watching the mop head’s merry-go-round motion in the spin basket.

 Different spin mop brands come with varying instructions, but they all entail the same basic cleaning process.
-Our cleaning expert, Allen, highly recommends spraying your floor with a cleaning solution first and letting it sit.
+For best results with any mop, spray your floor with a cleaning solution first and let it sit.
 This way the hard-to-clean dirt is already lifted by the time you pass over it with your mop.

-You fill the mop bucket with water and add cleaning solution (if you desire).
+You fill the mop bucket with water and add a cleaning solution (if you desire).

 You dunk the mop head in the water and place it in the spinning basket attached to the top of the bucket.